bvibber/mtpng/readme.md

 [libz-sys](https://crates.io/crates/libz-sys) is used to wrap libz for the deflate compression.
 I briefly looked at pure-Rust implementations but couldn't find any supporting raw stream output, dictionary setting, and flushing to byte boundaries without closing the stream.

+[itertools](https://crates.io/crates/itertools) is used to manage iteration in the filters.

 [png](https://crates.io/crates/png) is used by the CLI tool to load input files to recompress for testing.

 [clap](https://crates.io/crates/clap) is used by the CLI tool to handle option parsing and help display.